 Section 14 – Permitted CRB disclosures

 Section 14 of Schedule 2 deals with disclosures of information by credit reporting bodies.
-The provisions in s 14 of Schedule 2 are unchanged from the Previous Code.
+The provisions in section 14 of Schedule 2 are unchanged from the Previous Code.

 Subsection 14(2) of Schedule 2 requires credit reporting bodies to take reasonable steps to notify credit providers, mortgage insurers and trade insurers to whom they intend to disclose credit reporting information of the requirements of the legal framework (including the limits on use and disclosure of information).
 The notification requirement is intended to ensure that credit reporting bodies educate their customer bases about the credit reporting requirements.